trishume/sympy-wiki-with-svn/New-Release.md

 This list should be included at the bottom of the release notes.
 Mark anyone who contributed for the first time for this release with a `*` (you can get this list by running `git diff sympy-0.6.7..sympy-0.7.0 -- AUTHORS`).

+## Building a Mac OS X Installer package

+A Mac OS X PackageMaker project file can be found under the `data/OS X Package` directory.
+It references the isympy shell, its man page, and the `sympy` subdirectory.
+To build a new Installer package, open the project file and hit 'Build'.
+The resulting file can be distributed for Macs running OS X version 10.5 "Leopard" and above.

 ## Sites to update

 If you don't have privileges to write to any of these, ask Aaron, and he will either give you write access or do it himself.